Hello my name is Peter Rowe, welcome to my website

 I have a deep love of art, drawing and writing and they have been an important part of my journey.

 My paintings are mostly abstract and they express my thoughts, dreams, experiences and give me a way to communicate my feelings.
 It has meant the world to me to be able to express myself through art and writing.
 It is very therapeutic and has helped me to become who I am.

 I am very passionate about educating people and raising awareness about inclusion, diversity and the importance of community connections.

 I believe that when people are connected to and part of their community they are more likely to feel valued and less likely to become isolated.
 Through various public speaking engagements, community events, art exhibitions and visits to schools, I am able to share my story and message and hopefully be part of changing social perceptions.
 When you look beyond the label and see the person and the abilities, you see all that is possible.

-My books and a selection of my artwork are available to purchase online.
+My books are available to purchase from my online shop, and a selection of my artwork is available to view and purchase at ‘Bluethumb’ online gallery.
 The evolution of my art over the years is symbolic of my transition out of darkness, confusion and fear, with my more recent works capturing the colour and light of my new found enjoyment of life.

 I had so much fun bringing the character’s and stories, that had been in my head for so long, to life.
 I created the characters and wrote all the texts using facilitated communication,I also drew and coloured all of the illustrations in collaboration with graphic designers, Mitch Palmer (who worked on the first four Josh books) and my new designer, Alex Sweet who worked with me on ‘Josh goes to the Library’ the fifth book in the ‘Josh the Robot’ series.